johnnyxlemonade/component_image/README.md

 The component emits image responses directly.

-Cached image files are streamed from disk in chunks.
-Generated images are rendered to binary output and emitted with cache headers, content type and content length when available.
+Cached image files are streamed directly from disk in 8kB chunks with active output buffer flushing, ensuring a near-zero memory footprint even under heavy load.
+Generated images are rendered to binary output and emitted with cache headers, content type, and content length metadata.

 Supported output MIME types: